What we know about the Madison, Wisconsin, school shooting that left a student and teacher dead

 “They were clearly scared,” Barbara Wiers, director of elementary and school relations for Abundant Life, said of the students when they realized it wasn’t a drill.
 “When they heard ‘lockdown, lockdown’ and nothing else – they knew it was real, but they handled themselves brilliantly.”

-The K-12 school serves approximately 420 students, according to school administrators.
+15-year-old Natalie Rupnow attended the private school along with some 420 students in grades Kindergarten through 12, according to school administrators.
 The school’s website boasts “smaller class sizes” catering to students from about 200 families in the Dane County area.

-The attack has “rocked” the Abundant Life community, which sees itself as a large family, Wiers said.

-Wiers spoke to parents at the reunification center, and they were amazingly patient and kind, she said, adding they were all affected even if their child wasn’t directly impacted.
+Police emphasized the need for greater responsibility on social media regarding posts about the shooter, when asked about her gender identity, and urged people on the internet to leave out their personal biases.

+“I don’t know whether Natalie was transgender or not.
+And quite frankly, I don’t think that’s important at all,” Barnes said.
+“I don’t think whatever happened today has anything to do with how she or he or they may want to identify.”

-Federal and local investigators are working to determine the timeline of events, the suspect’s motive and details about the firearm used in the shooting.
+Federal and local investigators are working to determine the shooter’s motive and details about the firearm used in the shooting.

+While police have not revealed any prior interactions with Rupnow or any known issues, they said they are exploring all avenues to uncover a motive and are actively engaging with Rupnow’s family, who are fully cooperating.

+Authorities have been unable to identify the authenticity of a manifesto, Barnes said.

 “We’re not going to interrogate students.
 We’re going to give them an opportunity to come in and speak to what they may have saw when they feel ready, which is why some of these questions can’t be answered,” Barnes said.